simonpangan/my-portfolio/Portfolio/about.md

 In addition to my project work, I am also a freelance developer, working on various small to medium-sized projects.
 One aspect I particularly enjoy is collaborating with students from different schools to create their thesis or final projects.
 It's rewarding to be part of academic journey and contribute to their success.

-It's worth noting that my freelance projects are not listed in the projects section due to privacy reasons.
+It's worth noting that some of my freelance projects are not listed in the projects section due to privacy reasons.
 I respect the confidentiality of the clients I work with, and ensuring their data  private is of utmost importance to me.
 ## What do I like?

 Apart from the Vue.JS, I also have an interest in using React.
 Although I find Vue.js easier to work with and prefer using it for most projects.
 I'm open to exploring other technologies and frameworks.
 In fact, I plan to study the .NET framework in the future to expand my skill set.